A Fun Boston Food Tour: How To Explore Boston’s North End Like a Local

 I’m not sure how Mama Maria feels about having dozens of strangers in her house each week, but I do know that the homestyle cooking we ate in her dining room was a recipe that was decades in the making.

-Update: Due to COVID, the stop at Mama Maria’s house is no longer on the itinerary.
-Anthony has safety measures in place to keep guests safe, and most of the visits will be outside.
+Update: Covid put a stop to dining at Mama Maria’s, so this is no longer on the itinerary.
 He promises to make up for these changes with extra food along the way and plenty of laughs.

-And that’s definitely not something you get on just any old North End food tour.
+And that’s definitely not something you get on just any old Boston North End food tour.

 Boston food tour details